 This patient is like so many others I’ve seen recently.
 Women have more responsibilities than ever before, and are trying to cram way too much into every day.
 Most are busy from the time they get up until the time they go to bed with little, if any, time built in for self-care.
 No wonder women feel tired!
-By the time many seek help they might not even be interested in getting to the root cause.
+By the time many seek help they might not even be interested in getting to the root cause–to restore adrenal health.
 They simply want to feel better.

 My patients have come to me with so many different types of fatigue.
 There are women who are wake up feeling tired and have no increase in energy throughout the day; there are women who wake up with very high energy levels (sometimes even before the sun rises) but who can’t stay awake after 3pm; and then there are those who can’t seem to wake up in the morning, but are wide awake at 2am.
 This wide spectrum of adrenal function, or more accurately adrenal dysfunction, is a pattern I’ve seen for many years with women.